 Venture Board Seats

-Deborah has been committed to transforming the lives of underserved urban school students for almost four decades.
+Deborah has been committed to transforming the lives of underserved urban school students for more than four decades.
 In 1993, Deborah became the first public school superintendent to join EdisonLearning (formerly Edison Schools).
 There, she held numerous positions at the company, including President of Edison Teachers College, Executive Vice President of Charter Schools, and Executive Vice President of several external relations functions.

 Prior to joining EdisonLearning, Deborah served as the first female General Superintendent of Detroit Public Schools.
 Crain’s Detroit Business named her Newsmaker of the Year for 1992.
 Before that, she was the first female Assistant Superintendent in Cambridge, Massachusetts and the first female Deputy Superintendent in Milwaukee, Wisconsin.
 She was a teacher and administrator in the New York City Public Schools for more than a decade.